 When Does A Lemon Tree Bear Fruit?

-A lemon tree will take 1 to 3 years to grow out of the “juvenile” stage and become a mature tree.
-At that point, the tree will start producing a larger lemon crop.
+According to the Clemson University Extension, a lemon tree needs 1 to 3 years to grow out of the “juvenile” stage and become a mature tree.
+At that point, the mature tree will start producing fruit.

 Do Lemon Trees Produce Fruit Every Year?

-No, lemon trees do not produce fruit every year.
-In the first one to three years, a lemon tree will be focusing its energy on growth and storage of energy and nutrients.
+Lemon trees do not produce fruit every year.
+In the first one to three years (and perhaps longer), a lemon tree will be focusing its energy on growth and storage of energy and nutrients.

 Keep in mind that problems like frost injury, over pruning, and over fertilization can delay fruiting on a lemon tree by a year or more.

-In some cases, you will see what is called “biennial bearing” in your lemon trees.
+In some cases, you will see what is called “biennial bearing” (also known as uneven bearing or alternate bearing) in your lemon trees.
 This means that they will only flower and produce fruit every other year.

 How Much Fruit Does A Lemon Tree Produce?